brianmtreese/briantree.se/_posts/2024/10/2024-10-18-cursor-ai-for-better-angular-development.md

 This is somewhat similar to other files that you may be used to seeing, like [.gitignore](https://git-scm.com/docs/gitignore) for example.

 Ok, now we can drop our custom rules in this file.
-But, before we do, it’s important to pointout that there are many developers out there who have created their own cursor rules and have also shared them publicly with all of us.
+But, before we do, it’s important to point out that there are many developers out there who have created their own cursor rules and have also shared them publicly with all of us.

 A good collection of these examples can be found at the [Cursor Directory website](https://cursor.directory/).